nightscout/AndroidAPS/revoking_leaked_apks.md

 ## Revoking leaked APKs
-In order to revoke a leaked APK, you need to extract the certificate first.
-This can be done by extracting the file ``META-INF\CERT.RSA``.
+In order to revoke a leaked APK, you need to retrieve the certificate first.
+This can be done by extracting the file ``META-INF\CERT.RSA`` from the APK.
 Open a terminal and run ``keytool -printcert -file CERT.RSA`` to get the SHA-256 fingerprint.
 The ``keytool`` utility is part of every JDK installation.
 ```
 > keytool -printcert -file CERT.RSA
 Owner: O=AndroidAPS